tonifrankola/docs-monitor/how-to/move-database-to-new-server.md

 ---
-Title: Move database to a new server
+title: Move database to a new server
-Author: Andrea Budisa
+author: Andrea Budisa
-Description: This article explains how to move the SysKit Monitor database to a new server.
+description: This article explains how to move the SysKit Monitor database to a new server.
-Date: 29/06/17
+date: 29/06/17
 ---
 Please follow these steps to move a SQL Server database to another location: